Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Steps/Steps-Redhat-CentOS.md

         sudo yum install sendmail sendmail-devel
         ```

-    _CentOS 8 Tip_:  Some of the above packages such as `json-c-devel` and `sendmail-devel` may not be available for CentOS 8 unless you install the EPEL repository and enable PowerTools.
-To enable EPEL and PowerTools, run the following:
+    > _CentOS 8 Tip_:  Some of the above packages such as `json-c-devel` and `sendmail-devel` may not be available for CentOS 8 unless you install the EPEL repository and enable PowerTools.
+The capitalization has changed so to enable EPEL and PowerTools, run the following:
-    ```bash
+    > ```bash
-    sudo yum install epel-release
+    > sudo yum install epel-release
-    sudo yum config-manager --set-enabled PowerTools
+    > sudo dnf config-manager --set-enabled PowerTools | sudo dnf config-manager --set-enabled powertools | true
-    sudo yum update
+    > sudo yum update
-    sudo yum repolist
+    > sudo yum repolist
-    ```
+    > ```

 2. Install the unit testing dependencies
     ```bash
     sudo yum install valgrind check check-devel
     ```

-_Note_: LLVM is also an optional dependency.
+> _Note_: LLVM is also an optional dependency.
 LLVM will not provide any additional features, but is an alternative method for executing bytecode signatures versus using the built-in bytecode interpreter.
 Limited performance testing between LLVM and the bytecode interpreter did not yield conclusive evidence that one is "better" than the other.
 For the sake of simplicity, it is not recommended to install LLVM.

 ## Download the latest stable release